Fentanyl abuse is a serious public health and law enforcement issue.

 Fentanyl is an opioid medication that is used in the treatment of severe pain, including pain after surgery.
 It is especially useful for people who have taken medicine with opiates for chronic pain, to the point that they need stronger opioids to help them with pain management.
 The U.S. Centers for Disease Control and Prevention writes that fentanyl is up to 100 times more potent than morphine.

-Fentanyl has its legitimate medical uses, but its incredible potency and the likelihood of misuse has led it to become a valuable commodity on the black market.
+Fentanyl has its legitimate medical uses, but its incredible potency and the likelihood of misuse have led it to become a valuable commodity on the black market.
 This, in turn, leads to its development in many underground laboratories across the world, especially in China and Eastern Europe.

 USA Today warns that the illegal distribution of fentanyl in the United States is behind an increasing number of emergency hospitalizations, overdoses, and deaths, surpassing heroin and prescription opioids as a prominent killer in the opioid crisis.